natoka/F-k-Apttus/README.md

 # F**k Apttus
+## Introduction
+Some of the history about CPP -> CPQ history.

+BigMachines is a software company, founded in 2000 by *Godard Abel* and Christopher Shutts, Oracle Corporation announced it was acquiring BigMachines on October 24, 2013 ($400M+).
+Oracle kept the product, now called CPQ Cloud.
+Name: BigMachines CPP 6.2.0 (Configure, Price, Propose CPP) First Release: 3/31/2006
+Latest Release: 7/22/2015

+Apttus founded in 2006, Apttus is the category-defining Quote-to-Cash software company that drives the vital business process between the buyer’s interest in a purchase and the realization of revenue.

+*Godard Abel* founded SteelBrick in 2014,  global team from 5 to 200 employees and increased bookings by 37x in less than 2 years.
+Salesforce acquired SteelBrick on 2/1/16. ($400M+), now called Salesforce CPQ

 ## The driving force for me to set up this article is,DON'T MAKE THE WRONG DECISION AGAIN for all the Salesforcers

 My which is strong feeling after my 4 years worked with Apttus, if I have choice I won't work with Apttus for a second project.